Ring the Alarm: Composition

 Tamara Coniff of Billboard magazine noted that the verses of "Ring the Alarm" resemble those of Aretha Franklin's songs.
-Tom Breihan commented that Knowles "[wails] with force and purpose on the verses".
+Tom Breihan commented that Beyoncé "[wails] with force and purpose on the verses".
 As the song opens, she tells her lover, "I can't let you go", and that she will not allow another woman to take everything she owns, including the chinchilla coats and the house on the coast.
-Knowles screams the refrain—"Ring the alarm, I've been doin[g] this too long / But I'll be damned if I see another chick on your arm"—"through a thick fog of distortion", as noted by Jody Rosen of Entertainment Weekly.
+Beyoncé screams the refrain—"Ring the alarm, I've been doin[g] this too long / But I'll be damned if I see another chick on your arm"—"through a thick fog of distortion", as noted by Jody Rosen of Entertainment Weekly.
 Sarah Rodman of The Boston Globe added that she chants the lines with grit and urgency, while Breihan wrote that she sings them "with a frantic intensity".
-Knowles later declares that her relationship is "not the picture perfect movie everyone would assume".
+Beyoncé later declares that her relationship is "not the picture perfect movie everyone would assume".

 Release

-In June 2006, Knowles invited Tamara Coniff of Billboard to a New York recording studio where she played "Ring the Alarm" and "Freakum Dress" (2006) for the prospect of the next US single, and she also had plans for "Green Light" (2007) and "Get Me Bodied" (2007) to hit international markets.
+In June 2006, Beyoncé invited Tamara Coniff of Billboard to a New York recording studio where she played "Ring the Alarm" and "Freakum Dress" (2006) for the prospect of the next US single, and she also had plans for "Green Light" (2007) and "Get Me Bodied" (2007) to hit international markets.
 However, she ultimately opted for "Ring the Alarm" to be released as the second single of the album in the United States, following "Déjà Vu" (2006).
 On September 10, 2006, it was added to US urban contemporary radio playlists.
 A two-track CD single was released on October 3, 2006, and a five-track remix CD was later made available on October 17, 2006.
-Knowles approached English production team Freemasons to remix "Ring the Alarm".
+Beyoncé approached English production team Freemasons to remix "Ring the Alarm".
 A club-oriented remix was produced and included on the band's debut studio album Shakedown (2007).